-MSCM has not entered nor does it plan on entering into any agreement with a solicitor that provides for compensation to be paid to such solicitor for referring Clients to MSCM.
+At the time of updating this Brochure, MSCM has not entered into any agreements that provide for compensation to be paid for referring Clients to MSCM.

 Item 15 Custody

 MSCM is deemed to have custody of Clients' cash and securities because MSCM is authorized to direct the Custodian of the account to withdraw funds to pay MSCM's fees.
 All Client cash and securities are maintained with a Custodian.
 MSCM participates in the Custodian platforms and generally recommends to Clients that they establish their brokerage account(s) at broker dealers affiliated with the Custodian.